Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 rubyminebeta.pngFive months ago JetBrains (the company behind Java IDE IntellJ IDEA) released a “public preview” of RubyMine, a new Ruby and Rails IDE.
 Now, they’ve released the beta of version 1.0, the precursor for a final 1.0 launch later this month.
 You can download it right away – it came in at about a 75MB download for OS X, but Windows and Linux versions are also available.

-When I posted about the preview of RubyMine five months ago, several people raved about how great they thought JetBrains’ IntellIJ IDEA IDE was (which RubyMine is built upon).
-I don’t have any personal experience with IntellIJ so you’ll need to make your own mind up, but in casual testing RubyMine worked well.
+When I posted about the preview of RubyMine five months ago, several people raved about how great they thought JetBrains’ IntelliJ IDEA IDE was (which RubyMine is built upon).
+While working on my latest project, zonder Cruks gokken, I found that RubyMine performed well in casual testing.
 Read More

 By Peter Cooper / April 1, 2009